alex2276564/MMOSpawnPoint/README.md

 **Safe approach:** Only modify default values if you fully understand how they might affect installed maps.
 Consider creating separate configuration files for different map areas instead of changing global defaults.

+### Vanilla vs MMOSpawnPoint Respawn Mechanics

+**Vanilla Minecraft** follows a simple "last used spawn point" logic.
+The player has only one active spawn point at any time - either a bed or a respawn anchor, whichever was used most recently.

+**How Vanilla Respawn Works:**

+**Versions 1.16.5 - 1.21.8:**
+1. **Active spawn point priority**: The game uses whichever spawn point the player set most recently:
+    - If a **respawn anchor** is active (has charges and placed in the Nether), the player respawns there regardless of where they died (Overworld, Nether, or End).
+Each respawn consumes one charge.
+    - If a **bed** is active (placed in the Overworld), the player respawns there regardless of where they died.

+2. **Fallback to world spawn**: If the active spawn point is unavailable (anchor destroyed/uncharged/obstructed, or bed broken/obstructed), the player respawns at the **Overworld world spawn** (coordinates set by `/setworldspawn` or near 0,0).

+3. **End portal exception**: Exiting through an End portal teleports the player to their active spawn point without consuming anchor charges.

+**Versions 1.21.9 and above:**
+The logic remains the same, except for the fallback behavior:

+- **Fallback to world spawn**: If the active spawn point is unavailable, the player respawns at the **current dimension's world spawn** (if set via `/setworldspawn` in that dimension), otherwise falls back to the Overworld world spawn.
+- This means players can now respawn in the Nether, End, or custom dimensions if a world spawn is set there.

+**Important notes:**
+- Respawn anchors only function in the Nether dimension
+- Beds only function as spawn points in the Overworld dimension
+- Anchors explode if used in the Overworld or End (when trying to set spawn or charge them)
+- There's no "backup" system - if your active spawn point fails, you go to world spawn, not to an old bed/anchor

+---

+**MMOSpawnPoint** (priority-based logic) works completely differently:
+- 👥 Party first (if enabled)
+    - If the party system is enabled and conditions are met, the player can be teleported to a party member before any spawn rules are checked.

+- 🧠 Priority decides everything next
+    - The plugin collects all spawn entries that match the current event (death/join/both), the player’s location, and your conditions (permissions/placeholders).
+    - It then sorts those entries by priority (highest → lowest) and uses the first one that matches.
+    - There is no hard-coded “type order.”
+Only priority matters.

+- ⚙️ Default priorities (from config.yml → settings.defaultPriorities)
+    - coordinate: 100
+    - region: 50
+    - world: 10
+      By default this “feels like”: coordinate (100) → region (50) → world (10).
+You can change these values or set explicit priorities per entry.

+- 🎯 Destination selection (inside a matched entry)
+    - If there is only one destination, it’s used.
+    - If there are multiple, weights (and weightConditions) decide which one is picked.
+    - If requireSafe: true, a waiting room is used while the plugin searches for a safe spot partial asynchronously.

+- 🧭 Easy flow (at a glance)
+  Player dies/joins
+  → 👥 Party (if enabled)
+  → 🔍 Sort matching entries by priority (high → low)
+  → ✅ First entry that matches event + location + conditions
+  → 🎯 Pick destination (weights) → 🚀 Teleport (waiting room if requireSafe)
+  → ❌ If nothing matched → Vanilla respawn

+- 🔧 Want “regions first” (or any other order)?
+    - Just give region entries higher priorities than coordinate/world.
+    - Example:
+        - region rules: 800+
+        - coordinate rules: 300–700
+        - world rules: 10–200

+- 🛟 Fallback
+    - If no MMOSpawnPoint entries match, the game falls back to Vanilla behavior (anchor/bed/world spawn).

 ### Triggering MSP without death/join events

 By design, MMOSpawnPoint does not implement arbitrary “teleport me now” entry points beyond death/join events.
 However, you can integrate MSP with portals or NPC scripts as a workaround: